Ddne59/Dog_model/README.md

-# TX - Méthodes d'Apprentissage Profond pour l'Identification des Races de Chiens
+# TX - Deep Learning Methods for Dog Breed Identification

 ## Description

-Ce projet consiste en le développement d'une application iOS qui utilise des méthodes d'apprentissage profond pour identifier les races de chiens.
-L'utilisateur peut prendre une photo d'un chien et l'application sera capable de reconnaître sa race et de stocker cette information pour une utilisation ultérieure.
-Le projet a été réalisé dans le cadre d'un projet d'école à l'Université de Technologie de Compiègne (UTC) en 2023.
+This project involves the development of an iOS application that uses deep learning methods to identify dog breeds.
+Users can take a photo of a dog, and the application will be capable of recognizing its breed and storing this information for future use.
+The project was conducted as part of a school project at the Université de Technologie de Compiègne (UTC) in 2023.

-### Instalation
+### Installation

-Téléchargez le dataset Stanford Dog Breed à partir de [lien vers le dataset](http://vision.stanford.edu/aditya86/ImageNetDogs/).
+Download the Stanford Dog Breed dataset from [this link](http://vision.stanford.edu/aditya86/ImageNetDogs/).